Nunney: Nunney Castle

 Nunney Castle is a small, French-style castle surrounded by a deep moat, built for Sir John Delamare in 1373, and said to have been based on the Bastille in Paris, and shows a strong awareness of contemporary French practice.
 It was later the property of William Paulet, 1st Marquess of Winchester, before passing to several owners and in 1577 was sold by Swithun Thorpe to John Parker who only kept it for a year before selling it to Richard Prater, at a cost of £2000.
 During the English Civil Wars (1642–51) Colonel Richard Prater, who held the castle until 1645, lost it to Fairfax, the commander of Cromwell's forces in the battle that took place at Nunney.
 The castle was besieged for two days, but capitulated when Cromwell's men used cannon to blast a great hole in the north west wall of the castle.

 The George at Nunney Inn

 The George at Nunney Inn is close to the church and opposite Nunney Castle.
 It dates from the mid-18th century.
 Since that time it has been much extended and is now a 10 bedroom hotel with holiday cottages.
 The interior still features many of the original features with stone walls, exposed beams, and large open fireplaces.
 It is a Grade II listed building.

 Nunney Players

 The Nunney Players are a Drama group, who meet up every year to put on a performance at the village hall.
 The Nunney Players have won many awards and have put on shows such as Cinderella, Jack and the Beanstalk and Pinocchio.

-Visit Nunney

-The village website, run by Visit Nunney community interest company (CIC), was a finalist for UK Information/News Website of the Year in The Good Web Guide Awards in November 2014.